satyakonmsft/skype-docs/Skype/AppSDK/HowToJoinMeeting_iOS.md

+---
+title: Use the SDK to join a meeting with an iOS device
+description: Learn how to join the Skype for Business meeting using a meeting URL and enable core Skype for Business App SDK features like Text chat, Audio/Video chat in your app. ms.date: 3/29/2022
+---

 # Use the SDK to join a meeting with an iOS device

-This article shows an iOS developer how to join the **Skype for Business meeting** using a [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and enable core **Skype for Business App SDK** features like Text chat, Audio/Video chat in your app.
+This article shows an iOS developer how to join the **Skype for Business meeting** using a [**meeting URL**](/skype-sdk/appsdk/getmeetingurl.md) and enable core **Skype for Business App SDK** features like Text chat, Audio/Video chat in your app.

 Android developers should read [Use the SDK to join a meeting with an Android device](HowToJoinMeeting_Android.md).